linroger/Wealth-of-Nations/Advanced Investments/Lecture 5- Dynamic Portfolio Choice.md

 ### 5.1 Properties of long-run risky asset returns

-The properties of the probability distribution of long-term investor's final wealth depend on the portfolio weights and the probability distribution of long-term returns.
+The properties of the [[Lecture 1- Probability Distributions of Returns|probability distribution]] of long-term investor's final wealth depend on the portfolio weights and the [[Lecture 1- Probability Distributions of Returns|probability distribution]] of long-term returns.
 As a first step,  it is therefore useful to get a better understanding of the properties of long-run returns and how they relate to the properties of short-run returns.

 ### 5.1.1 Long-run return